the-m8/Travelling_to_Seattle_Accomodations/README.md

 ## Project 3: Recommendation Engines <a name="Project_3"></a>

--- work in progress --
+This is a recommendation algorithm for user-article interaction of IBM data.
+I did this project entirely within the Udacity workspace.
+Therefore, it cannot be found in the repository.

 ## Project 4: Data Scientist Capstone <a name="Project_4"></a>

--- not yet started --
+-- work in progress --